elmahio/documentation/docs/logging-heartbeats-from-asp-net-core.md

 **OnHeartbeat**

-The `OnHeartbeat` callback can be used to set a version number on all log messages produced by a heartbeat and/or trigger your own code every time a heartbeat is logged to elmah.io:
+The `OnHeartbeat` callback can be used to set a version number on all log messages produced by a heartbeat and/or trigger custom code every time a heartbeat is logged to elmah.io:

 ```csharp
 services